 Before my travels and workings abroad I studied diligently, earning a Bachelors, then Master’s Degree, in Anthropology, then Arabic and Middle East Area Studies.
 Anthropology, the Study of Man, is a wonderful introduction to the world and those who inhabit our planet.
-Too bad it is taught by many who are in open warfare against the human beings who occupy our planet.
+Too bad it is taught by many who are in open warfare against the human beings who occupy that same planet.

 But that’s a topic for another day.

 THE HUMBLING REALITY

 In these many excursions, these fact-finding missions, and then working on the ground often in hostile territory for years, I’ve come to realize one fact beyond all others: I truly know very little.
 And most of those “experts” we often look to for wisdom and skill know even less.
 In truth the wise person learns to walk in humility at an early age.

 KEEP A SHARP EYE!

 Sadly, the human mind and heart are poorly, even woefully, equipped for the Biblically-mandated commandment to “multiply and replenish the earth and subdue it.”
 We as a species, and as I believe, God’s spiritual offspring, are weak and easily distracted, often by self-serving men and women who claim to have all the answers.
 Keep a sharp eye!
 These serpents will tip their hand not by what they say, but “by their fruits,” by what they do.